Quantum entanglement provides a competitive advantage in adversarial games: Results

 \subsection{Entangled PQCs can outperform classical baselines in the low-parameter regime}

 In the low-parameter regime, entangled quantum backbones can match or exceed the performance of classical MLP baselines, despite having comparable or even fewer trainable parameters (\autoref{fig:quant-vs-mlp}).
-Specifically: \begin{itemize} \item A 1-layer IsingZZ-entangled PQC with 56 parameters outperforms a classical MLP with 64 parameters (\autoref{fig:quant-vs-mlp}(a)). \item $2$- and $3$-layer CZ-entangled PQCs outperform the same classical baseline after averaging across random initialisations, albeit with slightly higher parameter counts (\autoref{fig:quant-vs-mlp}(b)). \end{itemize} In contrast, separable PQCs fail to outperform the classical baseline in any tested configuration, further reinforcing the central role of entanglement.
+Specifically, a 1-layer IsingZZ-entangled PQC with 56 parameters outperforms a classical MLP with 64 parameters (\autoref{fig:quant-vs-mlp}(a)); $2$- and $3$-layer CZ-entangled PQCs outperform the same classical baseline after averaging across random initialisations, albeit with slightly higher parameter counts (\autoref{fig:quant-vs-mlp}(b)).

+In contrast, separable PQCs fail to outperform the classical baseline in any tested configuration, further reinforcing the central role of entanglement.
 These results demonstrate that quantum-enhanced feature extraction can provide tangible benefits when model capacity is constrained, a regime that is particularly relevant for near-term quantum hardware.

 At higher parameter counts, classical networks ultimately achieve superior absolute performance.
 A large classical MLP with $4096$ parameters consistently outperforms all quantum backbones, reflecting the greater flexibility and optimisation stability of classical models at scale (\autoref{fig:quant-vs-mlp-supp}).